vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

   - *Protects the software's intellectual property*
   - *Provides a model for long-term sustainability by enabling legally well-founded contributions and reuse*

   *We advise choosing a OSI-approved Open Source Licence unless your institution or project requires a different licence.
 Websites like 'Choose an open source license' provide guidelines to help users to select an OSI-approved Open Source Licence.
 Organisations like the OSS Watch also provide advice on how to keep track of the licences of software dependencies.
-For reusability reasons, we also advise authors to disclose any patents and pending patent applications known to them affecting the software.*" (Source: Jiménez RC, Kuzak M, Alhamdoosh M *et al*.
-Four simple recommendations to encourage best practices in research software [version 1; peer review: 3 approved]. *F1000Research* 2017, 6:876 [https://doi.org/10.12688/f1000research.11407.1](https://doi.org/10.12688/f1000research.11407.1))
+For reusability reasons, we also advise authors to disclose any patents and pending patent applications known to them affecting the software.*" (Jiménez 2017)

 ## Organising Data